Search String

 Commodore 64 Domination

-- C64 dominated shoot 'em ups from the mid-to-late 80s.
-This is HUGE all by itself because shoot 'em ups dominated computer games for two decades, from 1976-1996.
+• C64 dominated shoot 'em ups from the mid-to-late 80s.
+This is HUGE all by itself because the shoot 'em up genre dominated computer games for two decades, from 1976-1996.
 There are many C64-first and C64-exclusive shoot 'em ups.

-- C64 hosted Red Storm Rising of 1988 first.
-(The greatest submarine game ever made.)
+• C64 hosted Red Storm Rising of 1988 first, which is the greatest submarine game ever made.

-- C64 hosted the first SCUMM-engine games via Maniac Mansion of 1987 and Zak McKracken and the Alien Mindbenders of 1988.
+• C64 hosted the first SCUMM-engine games via Maniac Mansion of 1987 and Zak McKracken of 1988.
 Hugely influential adventure games.
 However, Labyrinth of 1986 is a precursor to SCUMM.
 And yes, Labyrinth is also a C64-first.
 LucasFilm adventure games were far superior to Sierra's scribble slop spam on the IBM PC. cf. History of Graphics Adventure Games.

-- C64 hosted Gary Grigsby's Kampfgruppe of 1985 two years before MS-DOS and three years before the Amiga.
+• C64 hosted Kampfgruppe of 1985 two years before MS-DOS and three years before the Amiga.

-- C64 games were made by some of the best designers, coders, graphicians and composers.
+• C64 games were made by some of the best designers, coders, graphicians and composers of the 80s and 90s.
+If I named one I'd have to name 100.
 The SID and VIC-II were pushed to their limits whereas 16-bit coding too-often halted at the halfway mark of 16-bit micro potential.
 For example, it wasn't until 1988 that the Amiga began flexing.

 Overall, the C64 is The Undisputed King of Computer-game Machines.
 It was never dethroned and no single person could ever exhaust its colossal game-catalogue.